-The review of business and future developments has been undertaken in the strategic report for the year ended 31 December 2021.
+The review of business and future developments has been undertaken in the strategic report for the year ending 31 December 2022.

 Listing

 The Company's ordinary shares have been quoted on the AIM market of the London Stock Exchange since 20 July 2007.
 Beaumont Cornish Limited is the Company's nominated advisor and Novum Securities Limited is the Company's broker.